-- o Severe & continuous classroom disruption that endangers in person learning, and/or disrupts online learning. - o Verbal and/or physical altercations in school or community violence (i.e physical altercations on the bus, traveling to and from school).
+- o Harassment or bullying of a student or teacher - o Severe & continuous classroom disruption that endangers in person learning, and/or disrupts online learning. - o Verbal and/or physical altercations in school or community violence (i.e physical altercations on the bus, traveling to and from school).